MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 <img src="https://imgur.com/M4beI8A.png" width="25%" />

 This picture book is about Benjamin Banneker, (1731) a free African American, born in a time when most were slaves.
-He was mostly self-taught, he was a talented mathematician and scientist.
-He built a strike clock based on his plans after he was inspired by a pocket watch. (lexile level 720)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
+He was mostly self-taught and became a talented mathematician and scientist.
+He designed and built a strike clock after being inspired by a pocket watch. (lexile level 720)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
-summary here. (lexile level 720)

 <a href="https://www.bookdepository.com/Ticktock-Bannekers-Clock-Shana-Keller/9781585369560?ref=grid-view&qid=1665847100281&sr=1-1" rel="nofollow"> Buy on BookDepository</a>